DNA samples from Stone Age and Bronze Age bodies ago helped discover the origins of Irish people.

 With a vial of saliva and a little cutting-edge science, AncestryDNA can tell you if you’ve got any Irish heritage in your genes.
-And with a lot of cutting-edge science, researchers in December 2015 published a study telling the world where that Irish heritage first originated.
+And with a lot of cutting-edge science, in December 2015, researchers published a study telling the world where that Irish heritage first originated.

-By studying the 5,000-year-old remains of a female farmer buried near Belfast, Ireland, and the remains of three men buried 3,000 and 4,000 years ago on Rathlin Island in County Antrim, archaeologists and geneticists now say they now know where the modern Irish people originally came from.
+By studying the 5,000-year-old remains of a female farmer buried near Belfast, and the remains of three men buried 3,000 and 4,000 years ago on Rathlin Island in Co Antrim, archaeologists and geneticists now say they now know where the modern Irish people originally came from.

 The remains of the Stone Age female farmer show that she resembled modern people from Spain and Sardinia, suggesting she had roots there.
 But her ancestors ultimately originated from the Fertile Crescent, the once-lush region of the Middle East where humans first practiced agriculture.
 Those migrants brought cattle, cereals, and ceramics, along with black hair and brown eyes.